NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/R2Dworkflows.rst

    :align: center
    :figclass: align-center

-The following flowchart can be used to determine which workflow is suitable for your application.

-[flowchart diagram which people can use to determine which workflow to use - will add]

 **Workflow 1** (EQ, HU, W): This workflow is appropriate for implementations where only intensity measures (IM) of earthquake, hurricane, or wind hazards are known.
 IM-based fragility functions must be used in the DL application, as no structural response is simulated.
 The required inputs are shown in the first orange panel.